Pinot Meunier vs Pinot Noir

 The Start of Miller’s Burgundy

 Meunier, incidentally, is French for ‘miller’.
-A name derived from the appearance of the bottom of the leaf, which is white and thus looks like it’s been dipped in flour.
+A name derived from the appearance of the bottom of the leaf.
+The underside of the leaf is white and thus looks like it’s been dipped in flour.
 For a long time, the team at Best’s called it Miller’s Burgundy.
 Blended with other grapes, it helps soften the palate, but Pinot Meunier also has its own distinct flavours.
 It has a lot of similar flavours and aromas to its sibling, Pinot Noir, but has higher acidity with more citrus characters and lighter, less earthy profile.
 It can also display slightly cigar-smoky flavours.
 But the surprising thing for such a prevalent grape is how rarely it’s bottled as a single varietal.

 Best’s is one of the few wineries in the world to produce a pure Pinot Meunier.
 And that’s a relatively new phenomenon.
 According to my father’s memory and our records, Pinot Meunier was not produced as a varietal until 1967, just as those vines were turning 100 years old.
 We called those early bottlings Miller’s Burgundy.